eleemosynator/writeups/flare-on-6/12 - help/readme.md

 I guess that customization can be done during the infection process (also makes it harder for less well intentioned people to reuse `man.sys`).

-We have made a lot of progress, but there is still a lot of functionality in `man.sys` which is presumably exposed through `DeviceIoControl` calls.
+We have made quite a bit of progress, but there is still a lot of functionality in `man.sys` which is presumably exposed through `DeviceIoControl` calls.
 Let's switch to `payload.dll`, which gets installed at this stage of the infection.